 Alana Kinarsky, M.A. is currently pursuing her Ph.D. in Social Research Methodology with a focus on Program Evaluation at the University of California, Los Angeles (UCLA), where she earned her Masters in 2015.
 Her research focuses on campus support for undergraduates with foster care experience, how evaluation can strengthen nonprofit organizations and foundations, and better understanding what contributes to evaluation use.
 At UCLA, she is a Graduate Student Researcher for the SRM Evaluation Group where she works with campus programs that aim to increase access to higher education and support student success.
 In recent years she has conducted evaluation work with organizations such as the Bronfman Youth Fellowship, Jewish Federation of North America, and UCLA.
 Prior to returning to graduate school, she worked for Interfaith Youth Core in Chicago where she lead a team of researchers and staff in assessing the religious and spiritual climate on U.S. college campuses.

-Alma Boutin-Martinez, Ph.D. is the Senior Institutional Research Analyst at Fielding Graduate University.
-In this role, Alma provides data and analyses to support program evaluation, institutional and program accreditation, learning assessment, and senior management decision-making to advance the university’s mission.
-Alma earned a PhD in Education from the University of California, Santa Barbara (UCSB) and a Master’s degree in Psychology from California State University, Fullerton.
-Prior to joining Fielding, Alma worked at UCSB Collaborate, the University of California Educational Evaluation Center, and the Fullerton Longitudinal Study on projects related to instructional design, educational program evaluation, and longitudinal data analysis.
+Alma Boutin-Martinez, Ph.D., is the Senior Institutional Research Analyst at Fielding Graduate University.
+In this role, she provides data and analyses to support program evaluation, institutional and program accreditation, learning assessment, and institutional decision-making to advance the university’s mission.
+Alma earned a Ph.D. in Education with an emphasis in Cultural Perspective and Comparative Education from the University of California, Santa Barbara (UCSB).
+Prior to joining Fielding, Alma worked as an instructional design consultant at UCSB Collaborate and provided support to faculty and teaching assistants regarding course management technology.
+In addition, Alma worked for the University of California Educational Evaluation Center and Mosaic Network, INC on multiple projects including the impact of Grant Evaluation Management Solution (GEMS) on the Partnership for Children of Cumberland County and worked on an evaluation of the multi-campus UC Online Instructional Pilot Project.
+Alma also worked as a researcher for four years at the Fullerton Longitudinal Study.
+Alma has published research on academic resilience, parental engagement, literacy, and academic intrinsic motivation.